Maximally stretched laminations on geometrically finite hyperbolic manifolds: Introduction

 \begin{theorem} Let $\Gamma_0$ be a discrete group.
 A pair $(j,\rho)\in\Hom(\Gamma_0,G)^2$ with $j$ geometrically finite is left admissible if and only if \begin{enumerate} \item the infimum $C(j,\rho)$ of Lipschitz constants of $(j,\rho)$-equivariant Lipschitz maps $f : \HH^n\rightarrow\HH^n$ is $<1$. \end{enumerate} This is equivalent to the condition that \begin{enumerate} \item[(2)] the supremum $C'(j,\rho)$ of ratios of translation lengths $\lambda(\rho(\gamma))/\lambda(j(\gamma))$ for $\gamma\in\Gamma_0$ with $j(\gamma)$ hyperbolic is $<1$, \end{enumerate} except possibly in the degenerate case where $\rho(\Gamma_0)$ has a unique fixed point in $\partial_{\infty}\HH^n$ and $\rho$ is not cusp-deteriorating.
 In particular, left admissibility is always equivalent to (1) and to~(2) if $j$ is convex cocompact. \end{theorem}

-In other words, Theorem~\ref{thm:adm} states that $(j,\rho)$ is left admissible if and only if ``$\rho$ is uniformly contracting compared to~$j$''; this uniform contraction can be expressed in two equivalent ways: in terms of Lipschitz maps (condition~(1)) and in terms of ratios of lengths (condition~(2)).
+In other words, Theorem~\ref{thm:adm} states that $(j,\rho)$ is left admissible if and only if ``$\rho$ is uniformly contracting with respect to~$j$''; this uniform contraction can be expressed in two equivalent ways: in terms of Lipschitz maps (condition~(1)) and in terms of ratios of lengths (condition~(2)).

 Note that the inequality $C'(j,\rho)\leq C(j,\rho)$ is always true (see \eqref{eqn:ClambdaCLip}).
 It can occur quite generically that $C'(j,\rho)<C(j,\rho)$ below~$1$, even when $j$ and~$\rho$ are both convex cocompact (see Sections \ref{ex:C'neqC} and~\ref{ex:C'neqCnoncompact}).
 In the degenerate case where $\rho(\Gamma_0)$ has a unique fixed point in $\partial_{\infty}\HH^n$ and $\rho$ is not cusp-deteriorating, it can also happen that $C'(j,\rho)<C(j,\rho)=1$ (see Section~\ref{ex:CC'nonreductive}).
 However, when we are not in this degenerate case, it follows from Theorem~\ref{thm:lamin} that $C(j,\rho)\geq\nolinebreak 1$ implies $C'(j,\rho)=C(j,\rho)$ (Corollary~\ref{cor:CC'}); in particular, $C'(j,\rho)<1$ implies $C(j,\rho)<1$.